leinadher/TripIntel/README.md

 ## 1. Project Overview

-**TripMapper** is a Streamlit-based web application designed to assist users in planning travel routes interactively.
+**TripIntel** is a Streamlit-based web application designed to assist users in planning travel routes interactively.
 The tool allows users to create GPS-based travel segments, calculate total distance and time, and visualize results on an interactive map and dynamic table.
 With built-in export functionality, users can also download their itineraries in Excel or CSV formats for offline use.

 Key features include: